-If you’ve visited the world wide web at any point since 2015, you’ve probably heard of nice cream.
-You know, the frozen banana deliciousness that’s been giving ice cream a run for it’s money.
-Banana is naturally creamy and sweet, making it the perfect base for “guilt-free” ice cream.
-So today I’m showing you how to make the ultimate banana nice cream, along with ways to customize it with your favorite flavors.
+First off, what is nice cream?
+Well if you’ve visited the world wide web at any point since 2015, you’ve probably heard of it.
+You know, the frozen banana deliciousness that’s been giving ice cream a run for its money.
+Bananas are naturally creamy and sweet, making it the perfect base for “guilt-free” dairy-free ice cream.

-How to Make Banana Nice Cream
+How Do You Make Nice Cream?

-Step 5: You can eat the nice cream straight out of the blender if you like the soft-serve texture.
+Step 4: You can eat the nice cream straight out of the blender if you like the soft-serve texture.
 For a firmer texture, spoon the mixture into a deep dish and set it in the freezer for about 30 minutes until it firms up.
 Then just scoop, serve, and enjoy!

-Step 6: To store banana nice cream, cover it in plastic wrap (or transfer to an airtight container), and freeze.
+Step 5: To store banana nice cream, cover it in plastic wrap (or transfer to an airtight container), and freeze.
 When ready to eat again, let it soften on the counter for a few minutes before scooping.

 Nice Cream Flavors